 A minority of patients with iron deficiency cannot be treated with oral iron.
 This may be due to side effects such as constipation, diarrhoea or abdominal pain while some patients do not absorb enough iron.
 These patients should be considered for intravenous iron which will need to be repeated to maintain ferritin levels.
 Historically we have been cautious of giving intravenous iron because of the fear of anaphylactic or allergic reactions but the US Centre for Health Statistics has calculated that there is only one death for every five million doses.
 Certain patients should not be offered intravenous iron and these include patients with hypersensitivity or atopy (which includes allergies, asthma or hayfever) as well as patients with chronic inflammatory disease such as rheumatoid arthritis or lupus.
 Elderly patients, patients on beta-blockers or ACE inhibitors as well as patients with respiratory and cardiac diseases should be considered at higher risk although this may be simply because an allergic reaction would be more difficult to manage.

-Intravenous iron should always be given in hospital so that any allergic reaction can be managed quickly and competently.
+Intravenous iron should always be given in hospital or a comprehensive diagnostic centre so that any allergic reaction can be managed quickly and competently.
 Reactions can occur after many uneventful infusions so I do not believe it is safe to give iron infusions out of hospital on the basis that there have been no problems in the past.
-Some people give iron infusion in clinics and surgeries but I consider this unwise because in the event of an allergic reaction a full resuscitation team with comprehensive monitoring and support equipment is required as well as the full range of anaphylactic drugs that are only found in a hospital setting.
+Some people give iron infusion in surgeries but I consider this unwise because in the event of an allergic reaction a full resuscitation team with comprehensive monitoring and support equipment is required as well as the full range of anaphylactic drugs that are only found in a hospital setting.